testfairy/docs/docs/04_iOS_SDK/04_Adding_UDIDs_to_iOS_development_profile.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/omYf_-KjPE0" frameborder="0" allowfullscreen></iframe>

-There two ways to sign iOS apps.
+There are two ways to sign iOS apps.

 There is the enterprise certificate that technically allows you to send your app to any iOS device, and there is the Ad-Hoc certificate that requires you to get the user's device ID before sending them an ipa file.

 This document refers to ad-hoc certificates and explains how to add a tester's UDID to your app development profile in the Apple developer portal.